-AT&T closes $1.9 billion deal for 700MHz spectrum in 18 states, will be used to improve 4G LTE networkAlex Wagner - Deputy Managing Editor, News Desk
+AT&T closes $1.9 billion deal for 700MHz spectrum in 18 states, will be used to improve 4G LTE networkAlex Wagner - Editorial Director of News and Content

 Apple's new iPhone 5s and iPhone 5c aren't the only major pieces of mobile news breaking today, as AT&T just announced that it has officially closed the 700MHz spectrum deal that it entered into with Verizon earlier this year.
 As part of the deal, AT&T has gained spectrum licenses in the lower 700MHz band B block that cover 42 million people in California, Colorado, Florida, Idaho, Illinois, Louisiana, Montana, New Mexico, New York, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Virginia, Washington and Wyoming.